biker2000on/cycletourmap/README.md

 * https://www.npmjs.com/package/mapbox-gl-vue

+## Change to Leaflet from mapbox

+Changed to [Leaflet](https://github.com/KoRiGaN/Vue2Leaflet/issues/157) because it is open source and doesn't require a API key.
+As well, it is based simply on OSM and other tiles can be pulled in if I want to.
+It seems to work good and renders with little effort by me.

 ## Strava Integration

 I am using Strava to pull activity data.
 [This is a good resource](https://codepen.io/alyda/pen/zGERzL?editors=0010) for the Strava API and how to use it with JS.

 ### Other Resources